 In addition, Daifuku introduced the corporate officer system for the purposes of the following:

 (1) Accelerating decision-making on business execution through a reduction in the number of directors as well as further revitalizing the Board of Directors by promoting more rigorous deliberations.

-With the introduction of the corporate officer system, Daifuku holds officers’ meetings with all directors, corporate officers, and full-time Audit & Supervisory Board members, etc. attending and participating in deliberations.
+With the introduction of the corporate officer system, Daifuku holds officers’ meetings with all directors, corporate officers, and Audit & Supervisory Board members, etc. attending and participating in deliberations.
 The meetings are held every month, fitting in with scheduled Board of Directors meetings.
 Corporate officers participate in meetings of the Board of Directors and the Management Advisory Meeting, depending on the matters to be discussed.

 Risk Management System Policy

 To develop an appropriate risk management system to respond to anticipated risks that have a significant impact on the Daifuku Group’s business activities, the senior managing director acts as Chief Risk Officer (CRO), supervising the Corporate Affairs Operations, which develop and execute countermeasures.